 - As Age of Sail simulation games, Uncharted Waters and its sequel Uncharted Waters: New Horizons use this trope quite a bit.
 Your captain and some of your mates appear far more clean and healthy than standard (owing to limited portraits and tiny sprites, mostly), but starvation, scurvy, piracy, and rats are all common.
 Unprepared players leaving European/North African waters for the first time are often in for a rude awakening.

-- Napoleon also features steamships and early ironclads, which led to the end of the Age of Sail, although they are not the strongest ships in the game.
-Notably, the Spanish Santisima Trinidad is able to blow away an ironclad with a few shots with its heavy guns.
+- Napoleon Total War is set in the period immediately following that of Empire, and (in addition to sailing ships) features steamships and early ironclads, which led to the end of the Age of Sail, although they are not the strongest ships in the game.

 - Sid Meier’s Pirates! revolves entirely around this period in the Caribbean.
 The player character is a Privateer (not quite a pirate as it says on the tin) and will fight many (one-on-one) naval battles during the course of his/her career.

 - The naval aspects of the Europa Universalis series live and breathe this trope, since the game spans virtually the entire Golden Age of Sail.

 - Assassin's Creed III, set in the The American Revolution, introduces naval combat to the series and manages to capture the experience quite well, despite some liberties taken, namely allowing you to participate in the awesomeness of the Battle of Chesapeake Bay.